\\\Riverside GME Programs

 Absolutely.
 HCA is one of the largest healthcare organizations nationwide

-and owns 169 hospitals and numerous outpatient settings.
-CEP America staffs
+and owns over 160 hospitals and numerous outpatient settings.
+Vituity

-the emergency department at RCH and is a leading provider of acute care
+staffs the emergency department at RCH and is a leading provider of acute

-management with over 250 practices throughout the United States.
-We would
+care management with over 250 practices throughout the United States.

-be delighted to have qualified residents continue with HCA and CEP America
+We would be delighted to have qualified residents continue with HCA and

 How will residents build experience with pediatric patients?